ns1/ns1-ddi/README.md

-This repo is for DDI speciic tools
+This repo is for DDI specific tools